 “I have good reason to do this, you know,” he felt he needed to say.
 “I would not want you to think I took this risk on a lark.”

 Kate laughed, short and disbelieving.
 “Cullen, I would never think that.
-You’re the most cautious person I know, aside from me, perhaps.
+You’re the most cautious person I know.
 Surely you’ve got a hundred reasons why.”

 “Not a hundred,” Cullen said, “But some good ones, I hope.”